Axis-Fi/axis-core/design/EMPA.md

   UI-->User: Display transaction result and update auction status
 ```

-### Auction Settlement Part 2: Evaluate Winners
+### Auction Settlement Part 2: Evaluate Winners and Distribute Proceeds

+The final step to settle an auction is to determining the winning bids.

+This includes:

+- Evaluating the winning bids
+- Sending the proceeds (quote tokens) to the seller
+- Sending the payout (base tokens) to the curator
+  - If there is no derivative, the curator payout is allocated and can be later claimed through `claimRewards()`.
+  - Otherwise if there is a derivative, the required number of derivative tokens are minted to the curator.
+This involves a transfer from the BatchAuctionHouse to the derivative module.
+- Refunding any unused payout (base tokens) to the seller

+Winning bids are determined in the following manner:

-The final step to settle an auction is to evaluate the sorted, decrypted bids to determine the marginal price for the auction and distribute funds to the winners.
+Evaluate the sorted, decrypted bids to determine the marginal price for the auction and distribute funds to the winners.
 If the auction did not reach the minimum price or minimum fill capacity, then the auction is settled without winners, and users can claim refunds.
 If there are winners, the settlement is stored for later.
 The settlement function is open and can be called by anyone after the decryption process is complete.

 What could cause a loss of funds?

+- ✅ Revert from fee-on-transfer quote token: this is already checked during bidding when transferring the quote token from the bidder to the BatchAuctionHouse.
+- ✅ Revert from fee-on-transfer base token: this is already checked during auction creation when transferring the base token from the seller to the BatchAuctionHouse.
+- ✅ Revert-on-zero quote/base token: the transfer amount is checked before calling `transfer()`
+- ❌ Seller or callback on blacklist: if the seller or callback is added to the quote or base token's blacklist after the auction is created and funded, the transfer of the quote or base tokens would fail.
+However, this would not result in a permanent loss of the bidders' funds, as the `abort()` function on `IBatchAuctionHouse` can be used as an escape hatch.
-- ✅ As of [#140](https://github.com/Axis-Fi/moonraker/pull/140), there are no transfers in the `settle()` function, which greatly reduces the scenarios that could result in funds being bricked.
+- ✅ Curator on blacklist: there are no direct transfers to the curator in this function, so it would not be affected.
 - ✅ Due to filtering in the decryption stage, bids are guaranteed to be within the bounds of `uint96` and have a derived price that is also within the bounds of `uint96`.
 - ✅ Overflow in summation variables: the variables that track the sum of quote tokens in and base tokens out could overflow if there are enough bids.
 This is mitigated by using `uint256` for the summation variables.